 Vine Removal and Desiccation

-Vine removal can be done mechanically (flail beaters, rotary choppers) or by the application of chemical vine-killers.
-Mechanical beaters effectively remove potato tops, but should be adjusted to remove the tops without injuring any tubers near the soil surface.
+In preparation for harvest, it may be necessary to remove potato vines prior to harvesting the tubers.
+Remove vines mechanically (flail beaters, rotary choppers) or by applying chemical vine-killers.
+Mechanical beaters effectively remove potato tops but should be adjusted to remove the tops without injuring any tubers near the soil surface.
 Organic growers prefer this method of top-killing.

 With chemical vine-killers, use the lower application rates if plants are stressed (see the label).
-Good spray coverage is important for these chemicals to work effectively and the speed of vine desiccation varies greatly between the different chemicals.
+Good spray coverage is important for these chemicals to work effectively, and the speed of vine desiccation varies greatly between the different chemicals.

-• diquat (Reglone): 1 to 2 pt/A (7 dh; REI 12h) and always use a spray adjuvant (0.1-0.5% v/v NIS).
+• diquat (Reglone): 1 to 2 pints/acre (7 dh; REI 12h) and always use a spray adjuvant (0.1-0.5% v/v NIS).
 Suitable for seed and storage potatoes.

-• glufosinate-ammonium (Rely): 3 pt/A (9 dh; REI 12h).
+• glufosinate-ammonium (Rely): 3 pints/acre (9 dh; REI 12h).
 Do NOT use on seed potatoes.

-• paraquat (Firestorm or Parazone 3SL): 0.7 to 1.3 pt/A (9 dh; REI 24h) and always use either NIS (0.125% v/v) or COC (1.0% v/v).
+• paraquat (Firestorm or Parazone 3SL): 0.7 to 1.3 pints/acre (9 dh; REI 24h) and always use either NIS (0.125% v/v) or COC (1.0% v/v).
 NOTE: paraquat is NOT registered as a vine desiccant for storage or seed potatoes.
 May ONLY be used for Fresh Market Potatoes.
 Potatoes must be harvested promptly and processed or consumed immediately.

 Harvest and Handling